mapcentia/dockerfiles/gc2core/README.md

         -d -t \
         mapcentia/gc2core

 If you are using SSL you can strip the password phrase from the key.

     /path/to/openssl rsa -in /path/to/originalkeywithpass.key -out /path/to/newkeywithnopass.key

 ### Optional
-Start a node.js deamon to keep the Elasticsearch indices out to date.
+Start a node.js deamon to keep the Elasticsearch indices up to date.

     sudo docker run \
             --name gc2river \